Productivity & Workflow

 print(f"Removed {len(lines) - len(unique_lines)} duplicates")

-Method 3: Text Editors with Plugins
+Method 3: Text editors with plugins

 VS Code